agamboa7/AML-basic/README.md

 ---

+### Questions or Feedback?

+If you have any questions, encounter issues, or would like to contribute to improving this pipeline, feel free to contact:

+#### Andrea Gamboa  |  **Email:** andrea.arriolagamboa@studio.unibo.it
+Department of Pharmacy and Biotechnology Alma Mater Studiorum – Università di Bologna

-> This is an educational project intended to demonstrate a standard applied ML workflow in a healthcare-related classification setting.
+> This project was built for academic purposes as part of the Applied Machine Learning (Basic) course at the University of Bologna (A.Y.
+2024/2025).
+It is an educational project intended to demonstrate a standard applied ML workflow in a healthcare-related classification setting.